Luix-Sparta/tech258_cicd/cicd.md

 11. Add name of repository `tech258-cicd`
 12. Add Branch to merge to `main`
 13. In "Build Environment" activate Provide Node & npm bin/ folder to PATH
+14. Go to Job 1 and add Job 2 as the post build step

 ### CD -